 Jared Norman starts by putting on layers of makeup.
 He applies a combination of creams, shades and lotions to his face.
 After two hours, Norman is gone.
-In his place sits a woman of similar height, and similar build, but she is wearing oversized earrings, a necklace and a brown wig.
+In his place sits a woman of similar height and build, but she is wearing oversized earrings, a necklace and a u part curly wig.

 Peering out from the behind the makeup is Ruby Red Bouche, Norman’s drag-queen alter ego.